eclipse-hono/hono/site/content/deployment/docker-swarm.md

 ### Docker Secrets

 The `example/target/deploy/docker/swarm_deploy.sh` script defines infrastructure and services that comprise a full Hono *stack*.
-In particular, the stack consists of an Auth Server, a Dispatch Router, a Hono server, a REST adapter and an MQTT adapter instance.

-The file contains the following service definition for the Auth Server:
+Among others, the file contains the following service definition for the Auth Server:

 ~~~sh
 ...